-- The Wallace H. Culter Department of Biomedical Engineering at Georgia Tech and Emory University
+The Wallace H. Culter Department of Biomedical Engineering at Georgia Tech and Emory University

-Dr. Dong Moon Shin is the Frances Kelly Blomeyer Distinguished Endowed Chair in Cancer Research, Professor and Executive Vice Chair of Hematology/Medical Oncology, Professor of Otolaryngology, Professor of Biomedical Engineering, Director of the Head and Neck Cancer SPORE Program and Georgia Cancer Coalition Distinguished Scholar at the Winship Cancer Institute at Emory University.
+  Dong Moon Shin, MD, FACP, is the Frances Kelly Blomeyer Distinguished Endowed Chair in Cancer Research, Professor and Executive Vice Chair of Hematology/Medical Oncology, Professor of Otolaryngology, Professor of Biomedical Engineering, Director of the Head and Neck Cancer SPORE Program and Georgia Cancer Coalition Distinguished Scholar at the Winship Cancer Institute at Emory University.
 Dr. Shin has a highly successful scholar and research track record as a head and neck cancer investigator.
 He is a well established international and national recognized investigator in head and neck cancer research related to biology, biomarkers, chemoprevention, biochemoprevention, nanotherapeutics and molecularly-based innovative new therapy.

   Dr. Shin graduated from Medical School in Yonsei University College of Medicine in Seoul, Korea in 1975.
 He completed Internships at Yonsei University Hospital in 1979 and at Cook County Hospital in Chicago in 1983.
 He also completed his Residency at Cook County Hospital in 1985 and his Fellowship at University of Texas, M.D.
 Anderson Cancer Center in Houston in 1988.